Not what you want?

 This can also be the Japanese surname, Momosaki.

 In modern times, the first character was simplified in Japan and China.
-So you might want to select the other entry for more universal readability.
+So you might want to select the other entry for universal readability.

-While it has become a popular if not an odd thing to scream as you jump out of an airplane (preferably with a parachute attached), banzai is actually a very old Asian way to say "hooray".
-The Japanese word "banzai" comes from the Chinese word "wan sui" which means "The age of 10,000 years".
+While it has become a popular, if not an odd, thing to scream as you jump out of an airplane (preferably with a parachute attached), banzai is actually a very old Asian way to say “hooray.”
+The Japanese word “banzai” comes from the Chinese word “wan sui,” which means “The age of 10,000 years.”
 It is actually a wish that the Emperor or the Empire live that long.

-To other things with banzai in their names; I am still waiting for the promised sequel to Buckaroo Banzai.
+To other things with banzai in their names, I am still waiting for the promised sequel to Buckaroo Banzai.

 Notes: Sometimes people confuse banzai with bonsai.
 A bonsai is a miniature tree.
 They have nothing to do with each other.